 Overview

-Food is at the very core of Catalan existence, and the glorious variety of Catalan gastronomy reflects both the universal passion for food and the diverse cultural history of Catalonia.
-Food culture, husbandry and interest in medical and dietary matters reach back to the period when the Greeks first settled at Empúries to worship the healing image of Asklepios.
+Food is the beating heart of Catalonia.
+The glorious variety of Catalan gastronomy reflects both an extraordinary passion for food and the singular cultural history of Catalonia.
+Food culture, husbandry, medical and dietary matters reach back to the period when the Greeks first settled at Empúries to worship the healing image of Asklepios.
 The Carthaginians followed, bringing lentils, chickpeas and fava beans; the Romans introduced the vine and olive.

-Four centuries of Moorish domination brought a passion for sweetmeats, spices and aubergine.
-The Catalan larder expanded further in the late Middle Ages when control over Mediterranean trade routes brought pasta from Naples and the discovery of the Americas introduced the key ingredients for the Provençal and Catalan table: tomato, potato and paprika.
+For centuries Moorish domination brought a passion for sweetmeats, spices and aubergine.
+The Catalan larder expanded further in the Middle Ages when control over Mediterranean trade routes brought pasta from Naples and the discovery of the Americas introduced other key ingredients for the Provençal and Catalan table: tomato, potato and paprika.

-In the city of the exuberance and riotous colour of Antoni Gaudí’s architectural confections, it is but a little way to the tour de force of a zarzuela fish stew, shot through with a firework display of saffron, bright red peppers and the creamy smooth burnt allioli sauce.
+In the city of exuberance and riotous colour of Antoni Gaudí’s architectural confections, it is but a little way to the tour-de-force of a zarzuela fish stew, shot through with a firework display of saffron, bright red peppers and the creamy smooth burnt allioli sauce.
 The mar i muntanya dishes – the original surf and turf – marry together a remarkable blend of game, fowl or rabbit with langouste, enriched with a subtle chocolate sauce.

 There is far more to Catalonia than Barcelona, and historically the region extends into France.
-There are the fishing ports and the countryside, the Pyrenees and the Vallées Orientales, and the wines: Priorat, rich and tannin-steeped; Cavas which demonstrate brilliance and clarity; sweet Moscatel, peasant foil for the great Gewürztraminer experiments of the last decade; Penedès reds, as good with meat as slightly chilled with fish.
+There are the fishing ports and the countryside, the Pyrenees and the Vallées Orientales, and the wines: Priorat, rich and tannin-steeped; Cavas and their new elite Corpinnat sparkling wines offering brilliance and clarity; sweet Moscatel, peasant foil for the great Gewürztraminer experiments of the last decade; Penedès reds, as good with meat as slightly chilled with fish.
 Catalan wine is enjoying an extraordinary renaissance.

 Day 1